sherkinglee/RiboAnalyzer/README.md

 + **Polarity calculation.**

-Polarity values is usually used for juding the ribosome density enriched on 5 splice of ORFs or 3 splice of ORFs.
+Polarity values is usually used for juding the ribosome density enriched on 5' end of ORFs or 3' end of ORFs.
 Values colse to -1, indicating ribosomes enriched more on 3' ORFs and values close to 1, indicating ribosomes enriched more on 5' ORFs.
 ```
 PolarityCalculation -f <attributes.txt> -c <longest.transcripts.info.txt> -o <output_prefix> -n 64
 ```